QuantEcon/lecture-source-py/source/rst/lucas_model.rst

 This means that we can use fixed point theory to obtain and compute the solution

-A little fixed point theory
+A Little Fixed Point Theory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. index::